Automattic/jetpack/docs/development-environment.md

 ### SCRIPT_DEBUG

-By default, WordPress loads minified versions of its module's JS files.
-If you want to work with the JS files in the modules, add `define( 'SCRIPT_DEBUG', true );` in your `wp-config.php`.
+By default, WordPress loads minified versions of Jetpack's JS files.
+If you want to work with them, add `define( 'SCRIPT_DEBUG', true );` in your `wp-config.php`.
 This tells WordPress to load the non-minified JS version, allowing you to see your changes on page refresh.

 ### WP-CLI